 Director of Public Policy

 Andrew Kline is NCIA’s Director of Public Policy.
-In this new role for NCIA, Andrew leads NCIA’s substantive public policy efforts, striving to prepare and protect the state-legal cannabis industry.
+In this new role established in early 2019 at NCIA, Andrew leads NCIA’s substantive public policy efforts, striving to prepare and protect the state-legal cannabis industry.
 He will also lead NCIA’s Policy Council, a group of NCIA members focused on influencing federal and state public policy.

 Kline most recently served as President of the National Association of Cannabis Businesses (NACB), the first self-regulatory organization for the high-growth cannabis industry.
 At the NACB, Andrew led the creation of national standards for the state-legal cannabis industry, oversaw its standards governance board, and led day to day operations and strategic planning.